genetrack banner

 Chikina Lab

-Latent variable models for functional genomic data
+Latent variable models and deconvolution

 PLIER